-We apply our approach to two data sets, corresponding to two common types of discrete outcomes.
-In the first application, we exploit a large-scale randomized control trial in Oregon to estimate the distributional impact of insurance coverage on health care utilization measured by the number of doctor visits.
+We apply our approach to two problems, featuring two common types of discrete outcomes.
+In the first application, we exploit a large-scale randomized control trial in Oregon to estimate the distributional impact of universal insurance coverage on health care utilization measured by the number of doctor visits.
 Since this outcome is a count, we estimate the conditional DFs using both Poisson and distribution regressions.
 Poisson regression clearly underestimates the probability of having zero visits as well as that of having a large number of visits.
 The more flexible DR finds a positive effect, especially at the upper tail of the distribution.
 This is an interesting empirical finding in its own right; it complements the mean regression analysis results reported in \citet{finkelstein+12}.
 In the second application, we reanalyze the racial test score gap of young children.
 As shown in Figure \ref{figure:histograms}, test scores are discrete.
 We find that while there is very little gap at eight months, a large gap arises at seven years.
 In addition, looking at the whole distribution, we uncover that the observed racial gap is widening in the upper tail of the distribution of test scores.
-The increase in the gap can be mostly explained by differences in observed characteristics.
+The increase in the gap can be mostly explained by differences in socio-economic factors affecting the development of the child as captured by observed covariates.
 These results complement and expand the findings of \citet{fryer2013testing} for the mean racial test score gap, revealing what happens to the entire distribution.